 I got into a canoe for the first time with him, we dined at fancy restaurants, went camping and skinny-dipping.
 After three years, we got engaged, bought a house, and the following year we were married.
 After three months of wedded bliss, we were pregnant with our first, then came the second, then the third.

-And here we sit, 17 years later, on the brink of divorce, hanging on by a thread, both wondering if we have anything left or if the water has run dry.
+And here we sit, 17 years later, on the brink of divorce, hanging on by a thread, both wondering if we have anything left or if the well has run dry.

 Valentine’s Day has always been a special day for us even though celebrating it has faded like many things have in our marriage.
 What was once a day planned out with great care was downgraded to putting the kids to bed early and making a nice dinner, which was lovely, until it soon became an afterthought, the fault of both of us.
 And then, it wasn’t even a thought.